ljkrajewski/textgen-code/tests/00-contents.md

 - [What are Large Language Models](https://machinelearningmastery.com/what-are-large-language-models/)
 A high-level description of large language models (LLMs) and how they work.
 - [Google: "We Have No Moat, And Neither Does OpenAI"](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither)
 A leaked internal Google document written by an engineer about the current sources of AI development.
-He hypothesises that the open source community, not Google, OpenAI, or other large entities, will be/are the spearhead in AI.
+He hypothesises that the open source community, not Google, OpenAI, or other large entities, will be/are the spearhead in AI innovation.

 ## Testing Coding LLMs
 Testing AI LLMs designed to write code involves evaluating their performance on a range of tasks that assess their ability to generate correct and efficient code.
 Here is a list of tests to consider: